oss-review-toolkit/ort/docs/getting-started.md

 * Install ORT.
 * Analyze the dependencies of `mime-types` using the _analyzer_.
 * Scan the source code of `mime-types` and its dependencies using the `scanner`.
+* Run the evaluator to find any rule violations.
+* Generate reports to show the results.

 ## 1. Prerequisites